Effective Date May 25, 2018

 - To send you administrative email notifications;

-- To respond to and track progress of your inquiries;
+- To contact you, and to respond to and track progress of your inquiries;

 - To detect, investigate, and prevent illegal or non-compliant activities;